FREQUENTLY ASKED QUESTIONS:

 Question: Will undocumented students continue to be admitted to the University?

 Answer: Yes.
 The University of Chicago considers for admission students from around the world.
 All students who apply to the University, regardless of citizenship and including undocumented students, are considered for admission and the financial aid for which they qualify.
 Some of the University’s current graduate programs have an academic requirement for which employment authorization is needed.
-The University is evaluating these academic requirements in light of potential changes to DACA.
+The University is evaluating these academic requirements in light of changes to DACA announced on September 5, 2017.

 PROTECTION OF STUDENTS’ EDUCATION RECORDS